What are the best questions to ask before signing a lease?

 Do roommates need separate renters insurance policies?

 Many insurance companies allow roommates to share a renters insurance policy.
 However, keep in mind that any claim made by your roommate will go on your insurance record.
+Learn more about renters insurance with roommates.

 Questions to ask about house rules